Group Swim Lessons

 Levels

-A / WATER DISCOVERY Parents accompany children in stage A, which introduces infants and toddlers to the aquatic environment through exploration and encourages them to enjoy themselves while learning about the water.
+A / WATER DISCOVERY This class is instructor-led and requires an adult to accompany the child during the class.
+This class introduces infants and toddlers to the pool through exploration and play.
+Parents work with their children to explore body positions, floating, blowing bubbles, fundamental safety, and aquatic skills.
 B / WATER EXPLORATION In stage B, parents work with their children to explore body positions, floating, blowing bubbles, and fundamental safety and aquatic skills.

 5 / STROKE DEVELOPMENT Students in stage 5 work on stroke technique and learn all major competitive strokes.
 The emphasis on water safety continues through treading water and sidestroke.
-6 / STROKE MECHANICS In stage 6, students refine stroke technique on all major competitive strokes, learn about competitive swimming, and discover how to incorporate swimming into a healthy lifestyle.
+6 / STROKE MECHANICS This class is designed to refine stroke technique of front crawl and backstroke and introduce dolphin kick and breaststroke.
+Students will be working on rotary breathing, building endurance to increase swim distance, and working on diving.
+Swimmers must be able to swim at least one length of the pool to be in this class.